-When you think online shopping couldn’t get any more convenient during the Coronavirus pandemic, many major retailers have provided us with yet more ways to shop more efficiently — after all, 70% of UK sales are now done on smartphones.
-These additions could be understood partly as a way to combat the need to return goods once they’ve been received, and a few brands have resorted to using some savvy technology to combat the cost of reimbursing customers, as well as improving their shopping experience.
+When you think online shopping couldn’t get any more convenient during the Coronavirus pandemic, many major retailers have provided us with yet more ways to shop more efficiently — after all, 65% of UK sales are now done on smartphones.
+These additions could be understood partly as a way to combat the need to return goods once they have been received, and a few brands have resorted to using some savvy technology to combat the cost of reimbursing customers, as well as improving their shopping experience.

 Based on analyzing recent research, it seems free shipping is more important to a customer than fast delivery.
 Because free delivery is a common option for many online retailers, this results in increased sales — and increased returns.
 Returns, of course, lessen any doubts you might have about potential clothes you’re interested in, ordering more to choose from in different colors and sizes.
 However, for retailers, it can cost double the amount for something to be returned than it does for delivery.
 And if returns are balancing orders, there’s going to be a problem for retailers.